 Good bacteria are easy to obtain and have no reported adverse effects.
 Higher concentrations can be found in supplement form, while lower concentrations of probiotics are now showing up in commercially available foods.
 As their value becomes increasingly recognized, yogurt, cheese and even nutrition bars are boasting probiotics.

 Jalan’s team supplied a probiotic yogurt to their study participants and found that this simple addition to a person with cirrhosis’ routine greatly improved their chances of survival.
 A logical consequence of this study is physicians recommending high quality probiotics to prevent the complications of cirrhosis.
-By combining the liver protective herb milk thistle with a compound based on probiotics, Fatigue Relief Plus is an example of a well conceived union for living long with advanced liver disease.

 As supported by the research conducted at University College Hospital, increasing the body’s good bacteria offers extra insurance against the dangers of cirrhosis.
 Supplementing with probiotics can prevent bacterial translocation from ascites, therefore averting one of the most perilous complications of cirrhosis.